bsneed/instaham/README.md

 `The public_content scope is required for media that does not belong to the owner of the access_token.`

 This goes for comments, images, etc.  So unless you comment on your own posts, you may not see them.
+This had me pulling out my hair for most of the day today until I realized it was happening :(

 Thanks for reading!